Evan Longoria Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.77 team ERA that ranks 26th across all league pitching staffs.
+- The Reds' 4.75 team ERA ranks 26th among all MLB pitching staffs.

-- Reds pitchers combine to give up the fifth-most home runs in baseball (133 total, 1.3 per game).
+- Reds pitchers combine to give up 134 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- The lefty last appeared on Tuesday against the San Francisco Giants, when he threw six innings, allowing two earned runs while giving up four hits.
+- In his last appearance on Tuesday, the righty went 2 2/3 innings against the San Francisco Giants, allowing four earned runs while surrendering four hits.

-- In 11 games this season, the 25-year-old has a 4.78 ERA and 7 strikeouts per nine innings, while giving up a batting average of .240 to opposing batters.
+- In 16 games this season, the 29-year-old has a 7.22 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .313 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.